-As mentioned above, there is a single interface to provision, deploy and manage compute, storage and network.
+As mentioned above, there is a single interface to provision, deploy and manage compute, storage and networking.

-Hyper-converged infrastructure combines compute, network and storage into a single physical appliance, eliminating the costly and time-consuming deployments that involve multiple teams coordinating compute servers, network gear and storage arrays.
-It doesn’t need teams to connect hardware, validate compatibilities, or struggle with difficult configurations and modifications for organisational-specific needs.
+Hyper-converged infrastructure combines compute, networking and storage into a single physical appliance, eliminating the costly and time-consuming deployments that involve multiple teams coordinating compute servers, network gear and storage arrays.
+It doesn’t need teams to connect hardware, validate compatibilities, or struggle with difficult configurations and modifications for organisation-specific needs.

 As it runs as a single platform and storage is available in the hypervisor, it is easy to add capacity and manage all resources for an application.

-For motor-racing team Ducati, a major benefit in using an HCI solution from NetApp was that it provided it with speed and capacity needed to not only manage branch operations, but also to perform data analysis on-site during tests, free practices, qualifying and the race, according to Stefano Rendina, IT Manager at Ducati Corse.
+For motor-racing team Ducati, a major benefit in using an HCI solution from NetApp was that it provided the speed and capacity needed to not only manage branch operations, but also to perform data analysis on-site during tests, free practices, qualifying and the race, according to Stefano Rendina, IT manager at Ducati Corse.

 “For example, we can now use all our time on the track to check the data of each motorcycle, produced during the session, and then use different types of algorithms to decide which is the best solution to adopt for the setup of the motorbike,” he says.

-Closely behind are offerings from Cisco with its HyperFlex platform and HPE with Simplivity, as well as NetApp with NetApp HCI.
+Close behind are offerings from Cisco with its HyperFlex platform, HPE with Simplivity, and NetApp with NetApp HCI.
 There are also a number of smaller niche players such as Pivot3 and HyperGrid.